Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 - Explain why adding a new element in the environment is interesting
 - Explain LLE agent standards

-== Machine Learning
+== Reinforcement Learning
-(todo):
-- Decide whether this section is needed to explain the basics of ML and to split between supervised, unsupervised, and RL
+=== AI foundations
+The AI field has been existing for a long time @works_computing_1950, and has evolved significantly over the years. from its early beginnings in symbolic reasoning and rule-based systems @russel2010, to the rise of Machine Learning (ML) and its subfields such unsupervised learning, supervised learning, and reinforcement learning (RL).
+These subfields have been developed to address different types of problems and have their own strengths and weaknesses.

 === Supervised Learning
 Supervised Learning (SL) is a subfield of Machine Learning (ML) focused on training a model from a set of labeled data.
 The goal of SL is to learn a function that maps the input data (e.g., an image) to output data (or labels, e.g., the class of the image) as accurately as possible.
 SL is often used in computer vision and natural language processing (e.g., @kamath_deep_2019), where the goal is to create a model capable of classifying data into specific classes based on the data learned during training.

+=== Unsupervised Learning
+Unsupervised Learning (UL) is another subfield of ML that focuses on learning from unlabeled data.
+The goal of UL is to discover patterns or structures in the data without any prior knowledge of the labels.
+UL is often used in clustering and dimensionality reduction tasks, where the goal is to group similar data points together or reduce the dimensionality of the data while preserving its structure.

 === Reinforcement Learning
-Reinforcement Learning (RL) is a subfield of Machine Learning (ML) that focuses on learning from the interaction between an agent and its environment.
+RL is a subfield of Machine Learning (ML) that focuses on learning from the interaction between an agent and its environment.
 Compared to supervised learning, the learner (agent) is not provided with explicit information about the environment or which actions to perform.
 RL is based on trial and error: by interacting with the environment, the learner acquires or loses points, which serve as the only source of feedback.
 Thus, agents attempt to maximize the number of points they receive @sutton_reinforcement_2014.

 ==== Agent
 An agent in RL can be seen as a learner or decision-maker equipped with a set of tools to observe and interact with its environment.
 These tools are generally divided into two components: